-Vice Chairperson and CEO
+Vice Chairperson and CEO (2024)

-Executive Member of the Board Nomination and Remuneration Committee (BNRC)
+Member of the Board Nomination and Remuneration Committee (BNRC)

-Nadia Akil is the Vice Chairperson and CEO of UPAC.
-Since having been appointed to this position in 2012, she has been responsible for the overall operations of UPAC in Kuwait, including managing its three BOT contracts within the airport.
+Nadia Akil assumed the position of Vice Chairperson and CEO of UPAC.
+Since having been appointed to this position in 2012 and until the end of 2024, she has been responsible for the overall operations of UPAC in Kuwait, including managing its three BOT contracts within the airport.
 Nadia is also involved in the investment and development of Reem Mall in Abu Dhabi, which is set to become the regions first fully digitized omnichannel offering.
-Previously, Akil held various positions at Agility, and last served as a Director on Agility's Executive Projects Team.
-In this role, she concentrated on identifying growth areas, business development opportunities and operational efficiencies.
-Prior to Agility, Akil was part of the Global Wealth Management Group at Citigroup in London.
-In 2023, Nadia was selected by Forbes Middle East among the list of the 100 most powerful businesswomen in the Middle East.